sammysamsamsama/ghibli-world/Campaign World.md

 ## Rizeli

+> A young but powerful empire,

-> A young empire, an annihilation arc, an ambition to conquer the world?
+A young empire, an annihilation arc, an ambition to conquer the world?
 Using robot zombies?

->
-> The players could discover a conspiracy right at the beginning to overthrow the current dynasty.
+The players could discover a conspiracy right at the beginning to overthrow the current dynasty.
 The cult might try to kill them, but a court wizard could save their lives and tp them across the world to save their lives.

 #### Geography